Heartbleed: An Epic Catastrophe

 On a scale of 1 to 10, Heartbleed is an 11.

 It’s really that serious.
-Now that Heartbleed is public, it’s just a matter of time before hackers jump on the bandwagon and start exploiting it (if they haven’t already).
+Now that Heartbleed is public, it’s just a matter of time before hackers jump on the bandwagon and start exploiting it on YOUR WordPress website (if they haven’t already).
 That means sites that haven’t fixed their technology to protect your private data are leaving you vulnerable.